The Seljuk Han of Anatolia

 to his son Izzeddin Keykavüs I. His other son, Alaeddin Keykubad, contested the right

-of his brother Keykavüs to the throne, but was defeated by him and emprisoned.
+of his brother Keykavüs to the throne, but was defeated by him and imprisoned.

 This period saw the construction of some of the most notable architectural glories of the Seljuk period.
-Gıyaseddin Keyhüsrev I built the impressive hospital complex, the Çifte Medrese, in Kayseri, in memory of his sister Gevher Nesibi Hatun, in 1206.
-Giyaseddin was also responsible for the construction of numerous hans in response to the burgeoning economic boom, notably the Kuruçeşme, Dokuz Derbent and Kuruçeşme hans.
+Gıyaseddin Keyhüsrev I built the impressive hospital complex, the Çifte Medrese in Kayseri, in memory of his sister Gevher Nesibi Hatun, in 1206.
+Giyaseddin was also responsible for the construction of numerous hans in response to the burgeoning economic boom, notably the Kuruçeşme, Dokuzun and Kizilören Hans.

 ZIzzeddin Keykavüs I (1211-1219): A decade towards the solidification of the Empire; Sinop secured